-North takes a lead in carbon capture and storage
+North takes a lead in carbon capture technology

 Two Northern schemes have been selected as forerunners in a carbon capture and storage cluster programme by the Department of Business, Energy & Industrial Strategy (BEIS) this morning, as the Prime Minister sets out the government’s net zero strategy ahead of COP26 in just a few weeks.